 You can buy various pads and shoe inserts to cushion the heel and support the arch of your foot.
-These work best if you put them in your shoes at all times.
+These work best if you put them in your shoes at all times, particularly if you have quite a high arch.
 The aim is to raise your heel by about 1 cm.
 If your heel is tender, cut a small hole in the heel pad at the site of the tender spot.
 This means that the tender part of your heel will not touch anything inside your shoe.
 Place the inserts/pads in both shoes, even if you only have pain in one foot.
-A podiatrist may be able to help with specialist inserts.
+A podiatrist may be able to help with specialist inserts like night splints

 Painkillers such as paracetamol will often ease the pain.
 Sometimes anti-inflammatory medicines such as ibuprofen are useful.
 These are painkillers but also reduce inflammation and may work better than ordinary painkillers.
 Some people find that rubbing a cream or gel that contains an anti-inflammatory medicine on to their heel is helpful.

 An ice pack (such as a bag of frozen peas wrapped in a tea towel) held to your foot for 15-20 minutes may also help to relieve pain.